nik-11/ewf-demo/README.md

 - `ewf-server`: a [Nest.js](https://docs.nestjs.com/) web server that subscribes to NATS server events, and responds accordingly by emitting events on the NATS server client.
 - `nats-server`: a [Docker](https://docs.docker.com/get-started/overview/) container that runs a NATS server locally.
 - `ewf-app`: a [Next.js](https://nextjs.org) React app that allows users to connect to a chat client and send messages through "threads".
+It connects directly to `nats-server` over the `websocket` protocol.
 - `interfaces`: a shared interface library used between `ewf-server` and `ewf-app`.
 - `config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`).
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo.